t04glovern/t04glovern.github.io.raw/_posts/2015-12-11-learning-aspnet-part-1.markdown

 `project.json`

-Specifies the framework we want to use. can also contain other project based traits
+Specifies the framework we want to use. can also contain other project based traits (you'll see this in up-comming tutorials)
 {% highlight js %}
 {
   "frameworks":